About this listing

-There's really no other place like Baja California, The pristine land has changed little since Cortes first saw it in 1533.
-And every sunrise over the Sea of Cortez begins the day in spectacular fashion.
+There's really no other place like Baja California, The pristine land has changed little since Fernando Cortés first saw it in 1533.
+And every sunrise over the sea begins the day in spectacular fashion.

-The Great Room combines living, dining, and kitchen into one 700-square-foot space, featuring four sets of French doors which open to a broad Spanish-style veranda.
-Spend the day reading, mixing a drink or two at the hand-carved bar, or walking on miles of secluded beach.
+Our huge front room combines living, dining, and kitchen into one 700-square-foot space, with four sets of doors which open to a broad Spanish-style veranda.
+Spend the day reading in the lounge chairs, mixing a drink or two at the hand-carved bar, or walking on miles of secluded beach.

 The kitchen area offers 20 feet of counter space, while a massive wooden dining table easily accommodates your entire group for memorable meals.

 Each of the three spacious bedrooms features a queen bed, while the two bathrooms feature large showers.
 There's also a queen platform airbed for children or extra guests.